Arriva Southend: Criticisms

 On 8 February 2009, Arriva reduced the frequency of services 7 and 8 to some areas, which angered some residents in Hockley and Hawkwell, as it made it very difficult for them to get to and from Southend Hospital and Clements Hall Leisure Centre on time due to the 7 and 8 either running very late in the Shoebury area, or buses turning back before reaching their terminating point.
 The move also dismayed Rochford councillors.
 The Hockley Residents' Association also said that the figures for low customer numbers used to justify the frequency reduction were flawed.
 After receiving numerous complaints from Hockley residents, on 7 June 2009 Arriva Southend extended some service 7 buses to Hockley Spa instead of terminating at Ashingdon Schools.
 It is likely that this extra service is now going to stay after a review in December 2009.
 Hawkwell residents then sent further complaints to the Essex County Council about service 8 not having evening services after 6:30pm since 2002.
 They demanded that one of the service 7 evening buses to become an 8 and divert to Hawkwell.
 Essex County Council said it would not be possible to add an evening service to service 8.
 Arriva Southend have also been criticised for running all of their services in the Shoeburyness area via Asda, after they changed the route of Service 1 to run through Asda instead of Elm Road.

 Arriva Southend has started using an "undercover passenger" scheme to attempt to better understand problems and complaints with the changes they have made to their services, encouraging passengers to participate by offering them a week's free bus travel for rating the services they use.

 There has been crictism from passengers frequently using Service 29, which was merged with Service 13 to provide a through service from Belfairs to Temple Sutton since 27 March 2011.
 The route merger resulted in drivers not given sufficient time to complete the whole route, which has caused buses to turn back before reaching their terminating point, missing out certain bus stops and leaving passengers stranded from over 45 to 90 minutes to wait for the next Service 29.

 Fleet

 Twelve new low-emission (Euro 5-compliant), CCTV-fitted Optare Versa V1110 midibuses were bought at a cost of £1.8 million for Service 9 and entered public service in November 2011.

+In 2016, 18 new Alexander Dennis Enviro400 MMC buses were bought for Southend for Service 1 and entered public service at the same year.
+The vehicles have free 4G Wi-Fi and USB charging points.
+They feature ‘stop-start’ technology that reduces fuel consumption by stopping the engine when the bus is stationary and then re-starting it when it is ready to pull away from bus stops or traffic lights.

+Arriva Southend also has two Wright Pulsar and one Wright Pulsar 2.

+There's plans that Enviro400 MMCs will be replaced by Geminis in the future.